TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/spi_controller_fifo_dma_interrupts/README.md

 Compile, load and run the example.
 Ensure that the SPI Peripheral example is running **before** starting the SPI Controller example.
 Once the example is started, the SPI Controller will automatically start to transmit data.
+The example will set the LED high upon successful completion and reception of expected data.
+USER_TEST GPIO pin will mimic the behavior of the LED pin on the BoosterPack header and can be used to verify the LED behavior.

 The SPI is initialized with the following configuration:
 - SPI Controller